skarlekar/fargate-patterns/README.md

 ## Focus of this workshop

-In this workshop, we will explore three patterns viz., the ***Container-on-Demand***, ***Scaling-Container*** and ***Sidecar-Assembly*** patterns that allows Fargate to be used just like Lambdas for heavy on-demand tasks where Lambda is not suitable.
+In this workshop, we will explore three patterns viz., the ***Container-on-Demand***, ***Scaling-Container*** and ***Sidecar-Assembly*** patterns that allows Fargate to be used just like Lambdas for heavy on-demand tasks where Lambda is not suitable, or run containers traditionally but without having to manage infrastructure.

 We will use the *Container-on-Demand* pattern to build an on-demand video thumbnail service  on-demand task to generate thumbnail images from video files.
 With this pattern you can spin the containers on demand and immediately decommission after the task is run.

 We will use the *Scaling-Container* to build the an auto-scaling service that finds the value of the coins thrown on a table from an image.
 With this pattern you will have a small footprint always running and scale up or down as the processing demands.

-Later we will explore the Sidecar-Assembly pattern to assemble otherwise fully functional services running in containers to build an application that has expanded capabilities beyond what is provided by these services.
+Later we will explore the *Sidecar-Assembly* pattern to assemble otherwise fully functional services running in containers to build an application that has expanded capabilities beyond what is provided by these services.
 In essence, to reinforce that the whole is greater than sum of its parts.

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTEzNTE0NDI0ODMsMjYwODQ0MzU0LC0xNz
+eyJoaXN0b3J5IjpbMjU0MDE4ODkyLDI2MDg0NDM1NCwtMTc0Mz
-QzNDY0NDY5XX0=
+Q2NDQ2OV19
 -->